melihsahtiyan/EmergencyApplicationClassicArch/README.md

 1. Clone or download the project.
 2. Run the `dotnet restore` command to install the required dependencies.
+3. Go to DataAccess -> Concrete -> BaseDbContext and change the connection string to yours.
-3. Run the `dotnet ef database update` command to create the database.
+4. Run the `dotnet ef database update` command to create the database.
-4. Use the `dotnet run` command to start the project.
+5. Use the `dotnet run` command to start the project.

 ## Usage